 The violet-eared waxbill is a estrildid finch found throughout drier parts of Southern Africa.
-Despite being common in their natural range, they are extremely rare and valuable birds in Australian aviculture, often fetching thousands of dollars per bird.
+Despite being common in their natural range, they are extremely rare and valuable birds in Australian aviculture, with pairs often fetching thousands of dollars.

 Violet-eared waxbills originate from a hot and dry climate, and as such do not do well in colder areas.
 In much of the northern hemisphere, they are kept and bred in climate-controlled cages, however they can be suitably kept in outdoors in similarly warm and dry parts of Australia.

 A quality finch seed mix including canary seed and various millets forms the basis of the violet-eared waxbill’s diet.
 Sprouting seed increases its nutritional value and is an effective way to improve your bird’s health and breeding performance.
 Freshly grown green seed heads should also be offered frequently.

 Some leafy greens should be provided throughout the year.
 Kale, bok choy, endive, and silverbeet are the most nutritious and will be readily eaten.
 Spinach can also be given, but only sparingly as it can contribute to calcium deficiency.

 Live food is an important component of the violet-eared waxbill’s diet and should be provided throughout the year—particularly during the breeding season.
 Mealworms, maggots, termites, and small crickets will be consumed readily.
 Commercial soft finch food mixes can also be provided for an added nutrient boost, which is especially useful when breeding.

 Do not feed anything from the list of forbidden foods.

 Violet-eared waxbills are peaceful birds that do well in a mixed finch aviary, however, due to their rarity in Australian single-pair aviaries may be preferred.

 They do best as one pair per aviary, however multiple pairs can be housed together in very large aviaries that allow each pair to establish a distinct territory.